tanishque02/paraphraser_api/README.md

 ### About
-It is recommended to run rephraser_source_code.ipynb on local system rather than Google Colab because the saved model file is more than 2GB in size, and attempting to download it crashes the environment.Running it locally will take time but no issues will be there during saving the model.
+It is recommended to run rephraser_source_code.ipynb on local system rather than Google Colab because the saved model file is more than 2GB in size, and attempting to download it crashes the environment.
+Running it locally will take time but no issues will be there during saving the model.